Hearing Conservation Program

 - ensuring that all employees, exposed to noise levels equal to or greater than 85 dBA, have access to appropriate hearing protection devices in the work area;

-- identifying potentially hazardous noise locations and operations and contacting EHS for a noise evaluation.
+- identifying potentially hazardous noise locations and operations and contacting IUEHS to request a noise evaluation.
 This includes reporting all potential noise hazard areas, employee complaints regarding noise, indications that employees are losing their hearing, and noisy conditions that make normal conversation difficult;

-- notifying EHS, within 6 months of employment, of any new employee who is to be included in the Hearing Conservation Program;
+- notifying IUEHS, within 6 months of employment, of any new employee who is to be included in the Hearing Conservation Program;

 - enforcing the use of hearing protection devices and maintaining engineering and administrative controls in designated noise hazard areas;

-- scheduling audiograms and training with EHS on an annual basis for employees who are included in the Hearing Conservation Program; and
+- scheduling audiograms and training with IUEHS on an annual basis for employees who are included in the Hearing Conservation Program;

-- the cost of the Hearing Conservation Program, including audiograms and hearing protection devices, unless specifically addressed by their respective campus as otherwise.
+- the cost of the Hearing Conservation Program, including audiograms and hearing protection devices, unless specifically addressed by their respective campus as otherwise; and

 - Employees shall be responsible for the following: